linked in pixel

 Why choose Ochsner Health for your maternity and pregnancy care?

 When you’re expanding your family, you want a team who makes the experience as special as possible, from prenatal care to delivery to follow-up care.
-At Ochsner, you can depend on our care team, which may include obstetricians, family medicine physicians and certified nurse midwives, to provide that extraordinary care.
+Patients can depend on our care team, which may include obstetricians and certified nurse midwives, to provide expert care at our labor and delivery facilities in New Orleans, Kenner, West Bank, Baton Rouge, Lafayette, Lake Charles, Raceland, Morgan City, Shreveport, and Monroe, Louisiana.

 We strive to always provide our new moms and their families with the care they need every step of the way.
 Our Patient and Family Advisory Board, which includes patients and family members, is dedicated to helping our team meet that goal.